aham-oudeis/Training/launch_school/RB120-OOP/lesson_one/Notes/book(Object Modeel).md

 prof_dunk = SamplePeople.new

 =begin
 Once we have the 'summary' method available through the use of module, we can invoke the 'summary' method on both 'phil_101' and 'prof_dunk'.
-They will respectively reveal what we have defined as the 'to_s' method for that particular class. in the case of a course, it may be the course description; in the case of a person, it may be some details of who they are and what they do.
+They will respectively reveal what we have defined as the 'to_s' method for that particular class, because the puts method automatically calls to_s on the object passed to it. in the case of a course, it may be the course description; in the case of a person, it may be some details of who they are and what they do.
 The core idea is that the same method is available to different objects, i.e., objects instantiated from different classes.
 This is polymorphism.
 =end
 ```